fypc/Jonker-Volgenant/README.md

-# C implementation of the Jonker Volgenant algorithm
+# C implementation of the Jonker-Volgenant algorithm
 ## Assignment problem in a bipartite graph